d2tsb/Population/README.md

 ## Features:
 It features a terminal UI written in ANSI-ESCAPE.
+The TUI shows the current state of the Agentclusters.

 ## Details:
 the project was developed under my old git account,